A Simple Measure of Robustness for External Validity under Covariate Shifts: Introduction

-The heterogeneity of policy effects is often sparse: out of the rich set of covariates available in the quasi-experiment, just a few are needed to approximate it well.
-When covariate data is even moderately high-dimensional, it can be hard to select which covariates are important \textit{ex-ante}.
-Machine-learning estimators, like random forest and boosting, exploit the sparsity to automatically select the key covariates, reducing the need for \textit{ad-hoc} procedures.
-Using machine-learning to estimate policy effect heterogeneity is appealing, but it may result in substantial bias in the robustness metric for $\delta^*$.
-To accommodate flexible estimation of policy effect heterogeneity using machine learning methods, I construct a de-biased GMM estimator for my robustness metric $\delta^*$.
-I derive the nonparametric influence function correction for the GMM parameters and leverage the theory in \citet{chernozhukov2020locally} to eliminate the first-order effect on $\delta^*$.
-As a result I show that my metric $\delta^*$ can be consistently estimated at $\sqrt{n}$-rate under very mild conditions on the first-step estimators of heterogeneity.
-Under these conditions the heterogeneity functional parameter can be estimated through modern high-dimensional methods like lasso, random forest, boosting and neural nets.
+Policy-effect heterogeneity can often be sparse: from a rich covariate set, only a few are needed to capture observable effect variation.
+With many covariates, it can be hard to select which ones are important \textit{ex-ante}.
+Machine-learning estimators, like LASSO, random forest, or neural networks, can automatically exploit the sparsity and select the key covariates, avoiding \textit{ad-hoc} procedures.
+Using machine-learning to estimate policy effect heterogeneity is appealing, but it may result in substantial bias in the estimated robustness metric $\delta^*$, due to regularization and/or model selection.
+To accommodate machine-learning methods, I construct a de-biased GMM estimator leveraging the theory in \citet{chernozhukov2020locally} to eliminate the first-order bias from first-step estimators.
+I show that my metric $\delta^*$ can be consistently estimated at $\sqrt{n}$-rate under mild conditions, letting the researcher flexibly choose among many first-step estimators of policy effect heterogeneity.